It is a minimally invasive procedure in which a thin plastic tube is inserted into the pleural space.

 Although invasive, thoracentesis is considered a minor procedure and does not require special follow-up care.
 The risks of pleural drainage include:

-Re-expansion of pulmonary edema : With the drainage of large volumes of fluid, there is a small chance that the lungs may react poorly to rapid re-expansion, and the air spaces may fill with fluid.
+Re-expansion of pulmonary edema: With the drainage of large volumes of fluid, there is a slight chance that the lungs may react poorly to rapid re-expansion, and the air spaces may fill with fluid.

-This is a very rare complication, but it can be fatal.
+This is an infrequent complication, but it can be fatal.
 Patients who have a bleeding disorder or who take blood-thinning medications such as warfarin may have an increased risk of bleeding during the procedure.
 Always inform your healthcare provider if this applies to you.

 There is also a risk that the thoracentesis will not be successful or that the drained fluid may accumulate again.
 This is particularly common in pleural effusions associated with malignancy.

-A small pneumothorax will heal on its own, but a larger pneumothorax usually requires hospitalization and placement of a chest tube.
+A small pneumothorax will heal on its own, but a more significant pneumothorax usually requires hospitalization and placement of a chest tube.

 Aftercare for a pleural drain